Man, woman, and child sit on a plane and look at a magazine together.

 Both co-branded airline cards and non-branded travel rewards cards have rules and restrictions that may apply to how you can earn and redeem rewards.
 That means how you use your travel rewards credit card impacts which card is right for your airline purchases, whether booking a few or several flights a year.
 Comparing each card’s rewards program with your travel and spending habits can help you choose the best travel credit card for your preferences.

 A co-branded airline credit card lets you earn airline miles on everyday purchases but usually a higher rewards rate for purchases made with the card’s airline.
-However, co-branded airline cards typically only let you redeem your points with that specific airline.
-But if you regularly purchase tickets with the same airline, redeeming your rewards for discounted or free flights may be right for you.
+However, co-branded airline cards typically only let you redeem your rewards with that specific airline.
+If you regularly purchase tickets with the same airline, redeeming your rewards for discounted or free flights may be right for you.

 Compare fees